kiba/Writings/fac/chp22_earth.md

 May Rose just punched the neighborhood bully right in the stomach.

-Here he was, on the ground, crying out for his mama, while a classmate of her hid behind her back.
+The bully immediately dropped into the ground, writhing in pain, and crying out for his mama, while a classmate of her hid behind her back.
 It was just right outside school too.

 It was just a punch, right?
 Henry deserve it, right?
 He did tried to extort John out of his lunch money.
+People shouldn't bully other people for lunch money.

 "WHAT THE HELL IS GOING ON?!" an adult bellowed.